• Latest

 2. Never Apologize for Pursuing Your Dreams

 Do you ever feel guilty for pursuing your dreams?
 You’re not alone.
-People apologize for going after what they want, thinking we’re not supposed to put ourselves first.
+People apologize for going after what they want, thinking we should not put ourselves first.
 But it’s time to stop saying sorry and start living our best lives.

 It’s okay to take shortcuts.
-We all want to get ahead, and there’s nothing wrong with that.
+We all want to get ahead; there’s nothing wrong with that.
 So don’t feel guilty for doing what it takes to reach your goals.

 3. Never Apologize for Using “Me” Time

 When it comes to using “me time,” never apologize.
-We all have the same 24 hours daily, and it’s up to us how we use them.
-There’s no need to feel guilty for taking time for ourselves, whether it’s used for resting, recreation, or anything else.
+We all have the same 24 hours daily, and how we use them is up to us.
+There’s no need to feel guilty for taking time for ourselves, whether for resting, recreation, or anything else.

 4. Never Apologize for Your Priorities